pennomi/comics/README.md

 # Roadmap

+- [ ] Nice New Features
+  - [ ] Extended Markdown for tag links; update transcripts and wiki pages
+- [ ] Cache invalidation
+  - [ ] Configure CloudFlare per-domain
+  - [ ] Split first/last AJAX into a separate request
+  - [ ] Ensure JSON XHR is cached by CloudFlare
+  - [ ] On-save Comic/Page trigger that invalidates related URLs (namespace for easier invalidation)
+  - [ ] CTA ad should load using API and invalidate on model change
 - [ ] New URL-based Router
   - [ ] Google Analytics per domain
   - [x] Comments configuration per domain